dehumidifier for basement humidity levels

 Ideal Basement Humidity in Summer

-Ideally, summer basement humidity should stay between 40% and 50%, with an upper limit of 55%.
-Keeping humidity below 50% is preferable to minimize mold and musty odors.
+Summer basement humidity should stay between 40% and 50%, with an upper limit of 55%.

 During summer, basement humidity levels can rise due to high outdoor humidity and increased moisture inside.
 Warm, humid air entering through open windows or unsealed cracks can significantly raise indoor moisture levels, leading to condensation and mold growth.
 Overworked air ducts can also allow for condensation, leading to mold formation.